rchgrca/fe-challenge-master/RGARCIA.md

 ## Features

-* filter laborType by link found in single listing detail (eg: type 'Trane', click 'None', all listings with 'None' labortype are displayed)
+* Filter laborType by link found in single listing detail (eg: type 'Trane', click 'None', all listings with 'None' labortype are displayed)
-* click on LaborTypes header.
+* Click on LaborTypes header.
 This would take up too much space for mobile so it's not displayed unless toggled
-* onkeyup is used instead onchange for search input because it's a better user experience
+* The onkeyup event is used instead onchange for search input because it's a better user experience
+* Added display of "numListings" of "totalListings" to enhance user experience

 ## Bugs

-* you can continue to scroll past the limit (user sees "There are no results")
+* You can continue to scroll past the limit (user sees "There are no results")
-* you can filter on laborTypes of the entire data set only.  filtering on a string first, then laborType is not possible
+* You can filter on laborTypes of the entire data set only.
+Filtering on a string first, then laborType is not possible
-* there are a few tiny UI bugs (eg: items off by 1px)
+* There are a few tiny UI bugs (eg: items off by 1px)
-* you can enter data beyond the search icon
+* You can enter data beyond the search icon